patrickbelanger/qa-selenium-synchronization-engine/README.md

 # qa-selenium-synchronization-engine

-A library to ease the development of Selenium's powered automation framework by helping element synchronization and reducing boilerplate code.
+A library that facilitates element synchronization and minimizes boilerplate code to make the building of Selenium-powered automation frameworks easier.

 ## What is this project?

-The synchronization engine is a library helping you dealing with elements synchronization by providing a mechanism that reduce code boilerplate and return the wanted element(s).
+The synchronization engine is a library that facilitates in element synchronization by offering a technique to reduce code boilerplate and return the desired element (s).

-Under the hood, the synchronization will perform 3 attempts to get the wanted element (the number of attempts is configuration through the .properties file).
-If the element cannot be synchronized, an ElementSynchronizationException will be triggered, allowing you to handle the exception if required.
+To get the desired element, the synchronization will make 3 attempts (the number of attempts is configuration through the .properties file).
+An ElementSynchronizationException will be raised in the event that the element cannot be synchronized, allowing you to intervene if necessary.

 ## How to use this project in my Page Object Model classes?